 What we do, and why we do it.

-People wanting to renovate their home or office struggle to find quality, reliable tradesmen.
-At the same time, many of tradesmen from low-income communities lack the professional networks or access to effective marketing resources, and therefore struggle to secure contracts.
+People wanting to renovate their home or office struggle to find quality, reliable tradespeople.
+At the same time, many of tradespeople from low-income communities lack the professional networks or access to effective marketing resources, and therefore struggle to secure contracts.

-With Fix Forward’s assistance, skilled tradesmen with initiative are able to build successful businesses by connecting with potential customers.
-By selecting our tradesmen through a strict screening processes and holding them accountable for delivering an exceptional service Fix Forward ensures that our clients get the very best service.
+With Fix Forward’s assistance, skilled tradespeople with initiative are able to build successful businesses by connecting with potential customers.
+By selecting our tradespeople through a strict screening processes and holding them accountable for delivering an exceptional service Fix Forward ensures that our clients get the very best service.

-Our team provides ongoing one-on-mentoring that provides the tradesmen with tailored support to address the many challenges they face in growing their business, from effective quoting to conflict management.
+Our team provides ongoing one-on-mentoring that provides the tradespeople with tailored support to address the many challenges they face in growing their business, from effective quoting to conflict management.